If you ask any consultant, freelancer, or other "gig" worker what the hardest part of their job is, most will likely say "pricing my services."

 There is one more factor to consider that makes this a bit easier.
 It’s called the "Market Rate" and refers to the range of pay that the average customer or client will pay for your service.
 It doesn’t dictate what you can charge but provides guidelines as to what you’re most likely to get.

 Keep in mind, if the average consulting fees are around $100 per hour, your experience and track record will need to be taken into account.
-If you are a brand new consultant, you may be charging closer to $50 or $75 per hour.
+If you are a brand new consultant, you may be charging closer to $50 per hour.

 With 20 years of experience under your belt, you may be charging $150 or even $200 per hour.
 One other thing to note: While you may be a new "consultant," if you’ve spent the last 30 years in this specific industry as an employee, you have plenty of experience.
 Don't shortchange yourself.

 Let’s take a look at the different methods you can use to create your pricing structure.